ubc-mdscl/ubc-mdscl.github.io/capstone/proposal.md

 subtitle: For MDS-CL Capstone Projects
 ---

-**Capstone Project Proposals for Spring 2025 are now closed.**
+**Capstone Project Proposals for Spring 2026 will open in late-August**

 **The soft deadline for UBC Capstone proposals is Nov 3rd.
-And the hard deadline is Nov 28th.** Proposals sent in by Nov 1st will receive feedback (that will hopefully increase their chances of being selected).
+And the hard deadline is Nov 28th.** Proposals sent in by Nov 3rd will receive feedback (that will hopefully increase their chances of being selected).

 Partners may choose to submit a capstone project(s) to the [MDS Computational Linguistics](https://ubc-mdscl.github.io/program/aboutme/) program (language-related data science) and/or the [MDS Okanagan](https://ubco-mds.github.io/)/ [MDS Vancouver](https://ubc-mds.github.io/about/) programs (general data science).